Update: October 2020

 Employer Criminal Liability for Subsidy Fraud § 264 StGB or Fraud § 263 StGB

 The fraud according to § 263 StGB initially presupposes a deception of facts.
-In the procedures described, such a deception lies in the fact that the employer, by providing incorrect information in the applications of the Federal Employment Agency, pretends to be in need of reduced working hours because the working hours of the company have been shortened.
+In the procedures described, such a deception lies in the fact that the employer, by providing incorrect information in the applications of the Federal Employment Agency, pretends to be in need of short-time work allowance because the working hours of the company have been shortened.
 In fact, however, the employees continue to work full-time.
 As the application processors of the Federal Employment Agency incorrectly assume that the information provided by the employer corresponds to reality, the error occurs after the fraud arises.

 Employee Participation Punishable for Aiding and Abetting Fraud or Subsidy Fraud according to § 27 StGB